mklilley/mklilley.github.io/content/posts/cold-fusion-coconut-conundrum/index.md

 It's a solid starting point for me.

-The only difference is that Mizuno works at low gas pressure whereas my reactor is designed for high pressure.
+The only difference is that Mizuno's works at low gas pressure whereas my reactor is designed for high pressure.
 It's not at all clear whether Mizunos material will work in my reactor but I'm going to give it a go - right now it's the only thing I can do.

 So what are the materials, He rubs Palladium onto a nickel mesh and the mesh is avaiable to buy.
 Seems like a reasonable pivot.